cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-golang-app-with-cloudentity-oauth-server.md

  -	With the `Scopes` tab chosen, under `Management` turn on `manage_configuration`.
  -	From the OAuth tab copy the Client ID and Client Secret as you will add these for importing the OAuth client app.
 These are your CONFIGURATION_CLIENT_ID and CONFIGURATION_CLIENT_SECRET.
  -	In the top right of Cloudentity SaaS copy your `tenant` which is your CONFIGURATION_TENANT_ID.
  -	Finally,on the left hand menu choose `Auth Settings-> OAuth` and copy the Authorization URL.
 This is your authorization URL for your system.
-What we need is the authorization for your new client app that will be created.
-To get that remove `system` from the end of the URL.
+What we need is the Tenant URL for your new client app that will be created.
+To get the Tenant URL remove `system` from the end of the URL.
 This is your CONFIGURATION_TENANT_URL.

-With the import client now created, we can move on to creating the Go OAuth client.
+With the import client now created, we can move on to creating the Go client application.
 ### Building the Go OAuth Client
 Before writing code we need to set some environment variables.
-The environment variables are used to set configure out OAuth client to communicate with the import service that we set up in the previous step.
+The environment variables are used to configure our Go client to communicate with the import service that we set up in the previous step.
 Addtionally, it sets up [Cloudentity Pyron Authorizer](https://docs.authorization.cloudentity.com/guides/developer/protect/pyron/).
-You can use any authorizer, or none at all, but we use it here due to running locally and since we don't have TLS termination we can 'fake' the mTLS flow by using the injecting the certificate thumbprint into a header.
+You can use any authorizer, or none at all, but we use it here due to running locally and since we don't have TLS termination we can 'fake' the mTLS flow by injecting the certificate thumbprint into a header.
 This allows us to play with the policy settings in [Cloudentity Authorization Platform](https://authz.cloudentity.io/).
-We also set the environment variables with the tenant ID and tenant URL so that we can access the `.well-known` endpoint of the our client application in [Cloudentity Authorization Platform](https://authz.cloudentity.io/) to get the authorization and token endpoints that we will be using.
+We also set the environment variables with the Tenant ID and Tenant URL so that we can access the `.well-known` endpoint of our client application in [Cloudentity Authorization Platform](https://authz.cloudentity.io/).
+We need to access the `.well-known` endpoint to get the authorization and token endpoint URLs.

 Go to the home directory of the Go application repository.
-In the `.env` file fill in the following using the items we copied above:
+In the `.env` file and fill in the following using the items we copied above:
  -	CONFIGURATION_TENANT_URL
  -	CONFIGURATION_TENANT_ID
  -	CONFIGURATION_CLIENT_ID